 Some westerners will surely have opposing opinions and viewpoints on this.
 However, it seems gay men in Montenegro, Albania, Croatia and other countries in the region prefer to keep things private instead of disrupting their status quo.

 Add Your Email.

 Most travelers choose to stay in the Ulcinj old town center.
 Instead, my good friend Martin and I chose a location that is much more secluded.
-We sought something more affordable and since we had rented a car, it was easy to get to.

 We stayed at the spacious Mediterraneo Hotel, an ApartHotel outside Ulcinj proper.
 Meditarraneo is located in a secluded area only accessible via a one-lane, hilly road from the old town center.

 Although the hotel wasn’t the most opulent, I truly loved how much space we had in the rooms, as well as the enormous balcony overlooking the coast.

 Our stay included a free parking spot, superb daily breakfasts, an enormous traditional apartment and a private beach.
 If you choose to stay at Mediterraneo, note that it is still perfectly walkable from the Ulcinj old town.

 Hotel Pirate Old Town is another fantastic option for a more luxurious Ulcinj hotel.
 I had a late lunch at Hotel Pirate Old Town and saw some of the building.
 Their stellar attention to detail and the central location make it unbeatable.

 Ulcinj has beautiful waterfront promenades that stretch from the old town past the Jadran Peninsula.
 There is a lot to see here, from hidden restaurants to historical ruins.